inband/spcor/README.md

 # spcor
-Study guidelines and notes for SPCOR.
+Study guidelines and personal notes for SPCOR.

 All equipment is based in a private lab.

-None of the material in this reposistory is endorsed by any vendor.
+None of the material in this reposistory is endorsed by any public vendor/entity.

 ## 1.0 Architecture